 IMODIUM A-D EZ CHEWS (loperamide hydrochloride) by Johnson & Johnson is mechanism of action in vitro and animal studies show that loperamide hydrochloride capsules act by slowing intestinal motility and by affecting water and electrolyte movement through the bowel.
 First approved in 1997.

-IMODIUM A-D EZ CHEWS is a chewable oral tablet formulation of loperamide hydrochloride, an antidiarrheal agent approved in 1997.
-It treats acute diarrhea by binding to opiate receptors in the gut wall, reducing intestinal motility and increasing water/electrolyte absorption.
-The mechanism involves inhibition of acetylcholine and prostaglandin release, increasing anal sphincter tone and reducing urgency.
+IMODIUM A-D EZ CHEWS is a chewable tablet formulation of loperamide hydrochloride, a small-molecule antidiarrheal agent used to treat acute diarrhea.
+It works by binding to opiate receptors in the gut wall, slowing intestinal motility and increasing anal sphincter tone to reduce urgency and incontinence.

 Mechanism of Action In vitro and animal studies show that loperamide hydrochloride capsules act by slowing intestinal motility and by affecting water and electrolyte movement through the bowel.
 Loperamide binds to the opiate receptor in the gut wall.
 Consequently, it inhibits the release of…